jespermaag/gganatogram/README.md

 #> 6   stomach      digestion orange     5
 ```

-Using the function gganatogram with the filling the oorgans based on colour.
+Using the function gganatogram with the filling the organs based on colour.

 ``` r
 gganatogram(data=organPlot, fillOutline='#a6bddb', organism='human', sex='male', fill="colour")